aka: Hybrid Discrimination

-- In Japan and Korea, there is still very much social stigma placed on people of mixed ancestry (especially towards mixed race between those two in specific, due to the larger racial enmity between them, which goes back even beyond WWII).
+- In Japan and Korea, there is still very much social stigma placed on people of mixed ancestry (especially towards those of mixed race between those two in specific, due to the larger racial enmity between them, which goes back even beyond WWII).
 Contrary to what many Westerners might think, Japanese and Korean people do look different if you look closely enough.

 - Real life is quite fickle with this trope.
 In one place, those of mixed-race descent are of higher status than those who are purely one race, i.e. the Colorist system of the Caribbean, where those who look "whiter" (or have a larger percentage of white ancestry) have higher social standing.